 Geriatric weight lifting

 Geriatric weight lifting Paul Kochoa, PT, DPT, OCS, CGFI Lifting weights or pumping iron… by any name, does not conjure up an elderly individual.
 Generally, when discussing weight lifting or weight training, people will associate this with a younger population, not with someone over 65 years old, much less anyone over 85.
-However, to counteract …
+However, to counteract the …

 Your squat is not my squat